Professional Choristers for ages 7 1/2 and up

 A program of Emmanuel Church and Emmanuel Day School, this Preparatory Division of The Choir School bridges the gap between earliest childhood music experiences (up to age 3) and the beginning of Professional Choristers.

-It takes place at Emmanuel Day School every Thursday from 4:00 P.M.-4:40 P.M.
+It takes place at Emmanuel Day School every Tuesday from 4:00 P.M.-4:40 P.M.
 It is open to EDS students, alumni and any child in the community who loves to sing!
+There is no audition required.

-To learn more information about the Emmanuel Angel Choir please contact co-Director Jennifer Berton in the Choir School office at 401.848.2562 or email email@example.com.
+To learn more information about the Emmanuel Angel Choir please contact Director Jennifer Berton at 401 239 9712, or email email@example.com.

 $80 per semester per singer ($60 for each additional child in a family)